Program Guide:

 This resource is intended to help you think about how your intersecting identities can, and will, shape your experience as an EF student.
 Take some time to review our Social Identity Resources to hear different perspectives, learn about identity-specific resources, and prepare with helpful tips before you go abroad.

-Questions about your
+Questions about your upcoming program?

 Your dedicated Gap Year Advisor is here to help every step of the way.